1homas/Ansible_AWS_EC2_Instance/README.md

 # Ansible AWS EC2 Instance Playbook

-Deploy an AWS EC2 instance of a Linux VM (Ubuntu by default or another of your choice).
+Deploy an AWS EC2 instance of a Linux VM.
 You may complete everything below within the [AWS Free Tier](https://aws.amazon.com/free).
+If you have never deployed an AWS EC2 instance, you should first read [Deploy an EC2 Instance from the AWS Console](Deploy_EC2_Instance_from_AWS_Console.md) to understand the process and the virtual private cloud (VPC) components involved.

 ## Quick Start